 One way to determine if the arm lift procedure is right for you is to view before and after pictures to see patients’ results.
-Because he believes that every patient deserves high quality information in order to make their decision, Dr. Cruise has developed these pages to provide the best arm lift resource in Orange County.
+Because he believes that every patient deserves high quality information in order to make their decision, Joseph T Cruise, MD has developed these pages to provide the best arm lift resource in Orange County.

 See the topics below related to arm lift:

-In addition to cosmetic surgery procedures that address the shape of a person’s chest, abdominal area, and lower body after weight loss, the excess skin remaining on the upper body can be removed with Dr. Cruise’s simple, two-part procedure.
-Dr. Cruise’s arm lift technique involves both a removal of the excess skin along the upper arm and in the armpit, as well as a re-suspension of underlying tissues that have lost elasticity.
+In addition to cosmetic surgery procedures that address the shape of a person’s chest, abdominal area, and lower body after weight loss, the excess skin remaining on the upper body can be removed with Joseph T Cruise, MD’s simple, two-part procedure.
+Joseph T Cruise, MD’s arm lift technique involves both a removal of the excess skin along the upper arm and in the armpit, as well as a re-suspension of underlying tissues that have lost elasticity.
 The two-part plastic surgery ensures that the issues that contributed to the sagging upper arms will be reversed, and the skin on the patient’s arms will not begin to sag again after the arm lift.
 Both parts of the surgery are performed at the same time, to minimize discomfort and recovery time for the patient.

 Anyone considering an arm lift should be aware that most patients experience a lasting scar after the surgery.
 The incision scar runs along the underside of the upper arm and can often be hidden under clothing, but may be visible at times.
 There are cosmetic surgery procedures that can be performed to reduce scarring, as well as prescription and over-the-counter products to counteract a noticeable appearance, but patients considering brachioplasty should be aware that scarring is likely to occur.

-Before your consultation with Dr. Cruise in his Newport Beach office, browse the gallery of before and after arm lift pictures to see real patients’ results and brachioplasty scars.
+Before your consultation with Joseph T Cruise, MD in his Newport Beach office, browse the gallery of before and after arm lift pictures to see real patients’ results and brachioplasty scars.
 You may want to consider how removal of sagging, excess skin will benefit you and weigh that against the feelings you have about permanent scarring.
-Discuss these concerns with Dr. Cruise at your consultation in order to make the right plastic surgery decision for you.
+Discuss these concerns with Joseph T Cruise, MD at your consultation in order to make the right plastic surgery decision for you.

 For me, the most important aspect of the brachioplasty is finding out exactly what a patient’s expectations are.
 Arm lift is an excellent operation to remove excess skin, however, it is not the best procedure option when a person has a significant amount of subcutaneous fat.
 If a patient plans to lose more weight in the future, it may be appropriate to wait to perform any plastic surgery until that time.
 In fact, the arm lift becomes much easier after a person loses all their planned weight, not while they are still reaching that goal.
 The arm lift, itself, does not function as a weight lost procedure; it is only designed and performed to remove excess, sagging skin from the upper arms.
 If you are concerned that your upper arms contain subcutaneous fat that you would like removed, a combination of weight loss and liposuction may be right for you.